Logiase/nxp-cmake/README.md

-# Logiase's CMake Utils
+# NXP CMake

-A collection of cmake files for better embedded development
+A collection of cmake files for better embedded development on NXP MCU

 ## Introduction